Probabilistic Numerical Methods for Partial Differential Equations and Bayesian Inverse Problems: Acknowledgement

 \section{Acknowledgement}

-TJS was supported by the Free University of Berlin within the Excellence Initiative of the German Research Foundation (DFG).
-MG was supported by EPSRC [EP/J016934/1, EP/K034154/1], an EPSRC Established Career Fellowship, the EU grant [EU/259348] and a Royal Society Wolfson Research Merit Award.

-The authors would like to thank John Skilling for useful discussion, Patrick Farrell for providing code used in generating these results and Fran\c{c}ois-Xavier Briol for helpful feedback.
-In addition they express gratitude to the developers of the Python libraries \href{https://github.com/HIPS/autograd}{Autograd} and \href{http://sheffieldml.github.io/GPyOpt/}{GPyOpt}.
+The authors thank John Skilling for insight, Patrick Farrell for use of the Matlab source code used in \cite{Farrell2014}, and Fran\c{c}ois-Xavier Briol for feedback.
+In addition they are grateful to the developers of the Python libraries \href{https://github.com/HIPS/autograd}{Autograd} and \href{http://sheffieldml.github.io/GPyOpt/}{GPyOpt}.